-- in line with Semantic Web languages, we explicitly support binary associations only; - multiplicities in associations (resp., features) are restricted to be either 0 or 1.
+- we do not support completeness of UML generalisation hierarchies, since the presence of such construct would fundamentally undermine the virtual OBDA approach based on query reformulation [7]; - in line with Semantic Web languages, we explicitly support binary associations only; - multiplicities in associations (resp., features) are restricted to be either 0 or 1.
 Hence, we can express functionality and mandatory participation; - we do not support IS-A between associations; - we ignore all those features that are not directly related to conceptual modelling, but instrumental to software design, such as stereotypes and methods.

-A screenshot of the UML Editor showing the conceptual data schema of CONFSYS is shown in Fig. 17.
+A screenshot of the UML Editor showing the conceptual data schema of CONFSYS is shown in Figure 17.